14 Jul 2018 - 19 Jul 2018

 The legendary tale of the sharp-shooting hero on a quest for freedom makes for grand opera: a struggle for liberty against oppression and the courage that victory demands.

 Rossini’s final masterwork, famed for its iconic overture, will be staged in Australia for the first time in over a century.
-Epic opera demands epic staging and director Rodula Gaitanou (Royal Opera House, Opera Holland Park) and designer Simon Corder tackle Tell with grit and grandeur.
+Epic opera demands epic staging and director Rodula Gaitanou (Royal Opera House, Opera Holland Park) and designers Simon Corder and Esther Marie Hayes tackle Tell with grit and grandeur.
+Victorian Opera’s Artistic Director Richard Mills conducts an all-star cast of the finest singers from Australia and abroad.

 Hope illuminates a darkened world in this striking new production.